Goblins are weird.

 The goblin justice steps forward.
 Other goblins start protesting: “These’s can’t be laws!
 Them’s not fair!”

 I roll a d6 in the open to see which is hit.

 All goblins shall be banished from Goblin City.

 The goblins.
-They’re eyes widen.
+Their eyes widen.
 Some hiss, others scream in fright!

 A massive wave of goblins exit the gates, the justice insisting that they pass a new law to undo the last law.
 And quickly!

 “Alright guys, you have until the end of the session before they repeal your law.
 Then they’ll come back.
 And they’re furious.
 What do you do?”

 They loot everything.
 Weapons, explosives, potions.
 They take it all.
 But encumbrance!
 They start throwing items into abandoned wagons and run with all haste to the Goblin King’s castle.

 Christmas came early.